Awesome Aromatic Ethiopian Coffee Ceremony: Love It!!

 Spices: Not Just for Flavor

-Ethiopian dishes are adorned with a variety of spices, such as berbere, mitmita, and cardamom.
-Beyond providing rich flavor, these spices also have a host of health benefits.
+Ethiopian dishes are adorned with various spices, such as berbere, mitmita, and cardamom.
+Beyond providing rich flavor, these spices also have many health benefits.

 Benefits of Spicy Food